algolia/algoliasearch-client-javascript/API.md

 ## to deprecate for API reasons

-add objects --> use save instead index level API keys waitTask --> waitForTask
+- add objects --> use save instead
+- index level API keys

+## todo

+- write methods with object instead of arguments